smaclell/smaclell.github.io/_posts/2015-12-18-are-you-your-code-reviews.md

 The solution is to convert caring into actions which help others.

-You are not your code or your code reviews.
-However, they do represent what you care about.
+You are not your code, but your code reviews are a reflection of your workmanship.
 Care about your work and do your best in every code review.

 [d2l]: http://www.d2l.com/
 [imposter]: http://www.hanselman.com/blog/ImAPhonyAreYou.aspx